broadinstitute/gatk-sv/website/docs/gs/dockers.md

 ### Publishing and availability

-Dockers are automatically build and pushed to the `us.gcr.io/broad-dsde-methods/gatk-sv` repository under two different conditions:
+Dockers are automatically built and pushed to the `us.gcr.io/broad-dsde-methods/gatk-sv` repository under two different conditions:
 1. **Release**: upon releasing a new version of GATK-SV.
 These Dockers are made permanently available.
 2. **Commit**: upon merging a new commit to the development branch.
 These Dockers are ephemeral and may be periodically deleted.
 Any users needing to preserve access to these Docker images should copy them to their own repository.
 Also